top of page

 Lung Cancer:

 Lung cancer encompasses a diverse range of diseases, including small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), the latter constituting 80-85% of cases.
-Therapeutic resistance, whether inherent or acquired, is likely fueled by tumor evolution, which is facilitated by the extensive genetic and epigenetic variations observed in NSCLC.
+Therapeutic resistance, whether inherent or acquired, is likely fueled by tumour evolution, which is facilitated by the extensive genetic and epigenetic variations observed in NSCLC.
 A comprehensive molecular examination of NSCLC combined with thorough histological characterization offers a pathway to deepen our understanding of the disease's clinical presentations, including responses to therapy.
 This, in turn, enables the more effective utilization of current treatments or combinations thereof, as well as the exploration and development of novel therapeutic strategies.

 Bladder Cancer:

 Muscle Invasive Bladder Cancer (MIBC) marks the advanced phase of bladder cancer.
-Currently, there hasn't been a systematic examination of the interplay among the tumor, tumor immune microenvironment (TIME), and broader host-related factors, and how these interactions influence clinical development and response outcomes.
+Currently, there hasn't been a systematic examination of the interplay among the tumour, tumour immune microenvironment (TIME), and broader host-related factors, and how these interactions influence clinical development and response outcomes.
 Moreover, despite advancements in cancer treatment, survival rates for MIBC have remained stagnant for the past three decades.
 Additionally, the ability to predict response to immunotherapy in MIBC patients remains elusive.

 MULTIR’s efforts include investigating social, ethnic, and cultural aspects beyond molecular features and utilizing advanced technologies for omics data generation.
 Data compilation is facilitated by experts in databasing, adhering to EU policies for data sharing and open access.
 Furthermore, bioinformatics, mechanistic modeling, and AI experts are involved in identifying relevant features and molecular processes associated with treatment response.